 Learning to budget can be challenging at first, but over time it becomes easier.
 The key is to live below your means.
 The 50/30/20 rule tells you how to allocate your income for living expenses and saving.
 Under the 50/30/20 rule, you’d break up your costs and savings into the following percentages:

 With the advent of smartphones, we now have numerous apps, social media groups, and learning tools to help us create and stick to a budget.
 Finding a system you can maintain consistently is the key to making a savings plan that works for you.

 Effective financial preparation starts with saving for emergencies and big life expenses like car maintenance or supplementing income after a potential job loss.
 Having up to 6 months of expenses saved in an easily accessible account is a general rule that has helped many people overcome stressful times.

 Whatever portion of your income you can save, starting is the first step.
 Here are just a few of the short- and long-term financial goals and life events you can start saving for:

 If you’re interested in learning about savings options for retirement, Outset Financial has many resources and tips to help you on your way to financial peace of mind.
 There’s a lot of information out there, and we’re here to help you make sense of it.
-Take our Financial Literacy quiz to see where you’re lacking in financial knowledge.
 Whatever your needs or situation – whether it's getting a tax benefit, determining a policy's cash value before surrender, selling off an asset for tax gain, or paying off the IRS – we’re sure we can help you reach your financial goals.